felipeatsix/PSEmoji/README.md

 Using emojis with Powershell has never been more fun and easy!
 But, what's the excitement about it? well if you have watched <a href="https://www.youtube.com/watch?v=8gw0rXPMMPE">this Microsoft new windows terminal release trailer</a> you know what I'm saying right?!

-That's right, among all other several amazing features Microsoft has been providing with the new windows terminal one is the ability to render beatiful emojis!
+That's right, amongst all amazing features Microsoft has been providing with the new windows terminal one is the ability to render beatiful emojis!

 So with that said, all you need to do is some UTF-32 encoding to display your emojis, the downside is that you would have to do it everytime, you could of course save a static variable in your Powershell profile, or even creating your own function for it, that's fine, but PSEmoji module brings it to the next level!